eastercon2026/concarte/docs/CONTRIBUTING.md

 ## Style guide

-Run `yarn format` to format your code before submitting a pull request.
+Run `pnpm run format` to format your code before submitting a pull request.

 We rebase all pull requests before merging, so please make sure your branch is up to date with the main branch, and your commits are clean and atomic.